 Before cutover, run a full test on staging.
 Place a test order, register a test customer, trigger a password reset email, check every payment method, check tax calculation, check shipping zone logic.
 This is the last chance to catch a broken checkout without losing revenue.

-For the DNS cutover, lower the TTL on your DNS records 24 hours before cutover.
-Change the A or CNAME records to point at your WooCommerce host.
-Monitor propagation with a DNS checker.
+For the DNS cutover, lower the TTL on your DNS records 24 hours beforehand, change the A or CNAME records to point at your WooCommerce host, then monitor propagation with a DNS checker.

 Immediately post-cutover: place a live test order, verify transactional emails send, verify Google Analytics and Search Console are connected to the new domain, and verify the XML sitemap submits to Search Console and Bing Webmaster Tools.